See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-The Gaming industry’s Facebook Ads click-through rate (CTR) ran well below the global benchmark throughout 2025, with a strong Q1 start giving way to a mid-year trough, a brief September rebound, and a mixed Q4 that ended soft.
-The shape of the year was choppier than the market: big swings around April, September, and December set the tempo, while the global benchmark climbed steadily into year-end.
+Across the past 13 months, Gaming CTR performance ran consistently below the global Facebook Ads benchmarks, with a brief early‑year lift, a long mid‑year cool‑down, and a pronounced slide into the turn of the year.
+The category’s highs arrived early; the lows arrived late.
+Volatility was notably higher than the market, marked by sharp swings around late summer and year‑end.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Gaming across all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs